Xilinx/VMC_Help/UTIL/RTP_Source/README.md

 block.
 This can be a scalar, vector, or a matrix and it accepts real or complex data.

+When the 'RTP Value' parameter is a row vector, at each time step, the output is set to one of the elements of the vector starting with the first element.
+If an element of the vector is NaN, at the corresponding sampling time, the output will be an empty variable size signal.

+If the 'RTP value' parameter is a matrix, each column represents an RTP vector at the output of the block.
+A NaN column will produce an empty variable size signal output.

 #### Sample Time
 Specifies the interval between the times that the RTP source block output can change during simulation.